 The ethnic-Manchu rulers of China's Qing Dynasty reigned over the Middle Kingdom from 1644 CE until the early 20th century.
 What brought about the collapse of this once-mighty empire, ushering in the modern era in China?

-China's Qing Dynasty slowly collapsed during the second half of the nineteenth century and the early years of the twentieth due to a complex interplay between internal and external factors.
+The collapse of China's Qing Dynasty was a long process.
+Qing rule gradually collapsed during the second half of the nineteenth century and the early years of the twentieth, due to a complex interplay between internal and external factors.

 Europe's leading countries expanded their control over large portions of Asia and Africa in the late nineteenth and early twentieth centuries, putting pressure even on the traditional superpower of East Asia, imperial China.
 The most devastating blow came in the Opium Wars of 1839-42 and 1856-60, after which Britain imposed unequal treaties on the defeated Chinese and took control of Hong Kong.
 This humiliation showed all of China's neighbors and tributaries that the once-mighty China was weak and vulnerable.